protoloft/klipper_z_calibration/README.md

 ## How To Test It

-Do not bother to much about absolute values for the calculated offsets.
+Do not bother too much about absolute values of the calculated offsets.
 These can vary a lot.
 Only the real position from the nozzle to the bed counts.
 To test this, the result of the calibration can be queried by `GET_POSITION` first: